OumaimA1335/smartCity/README.md

 🌆 Smart City Microservices Project
 📌 Overview

-This project is a Smart City platform built using a microservices architecture with Spring Boot (Java).
+This project is a Smart City platform developed using a microservices architecture with Spring Boot (Java).
-The system is designed to be scalable, modular, and loosely coupled, where each microservice is responsible for a specific business domain.
+Each service is independent, loosely coupled, and communicates through different protocols depending on its use case.

-An API Gateway is used for routing and centralized access, and an Orchestrator manages the coordination and communication between microservices.
+The system includes an API Gateway for routing and an Orchestrator Service to manage business workflows between microservices.

 🧱 Microservices Architecture

-The platform is composed of four core microservices, an API Gateway, and an Orchestrator Service:
+The platform is composed of multiple microservices, each responsible for a specific domain:

 🚗 Mobility Microservice

-Technologies: REST & SOAP
+Technology: REST

 Responsibilities:

-Manage mobility services
+Manage mobility-related services

-Handle fines and transportation operations
+Handle transportation operations

 Communication:

 REST APIs

+💸 Fines Microservice

+Technology: SOAP

+Responsibilities:

+Manage fines and penalties

+Provide legacy-compatible SOAP services

+Communication:

 SOAP Web Services